ElementalMP4/NetflixParty/README.md

 5) Navigate to the `extension` folder in the files you just downloaded
 6) Chrome should now load the manifest file

+Ignore any errors that Chrome may scream about, it is just complaining about Manifest V2 being deprecated.

 ## Usage

 1) Go to Netflix and choose something to watch